benjaminweymouth/NFT-Artwork-Auction-App/README.md

 [![AuctionPier](https://github.com/benjaminweymouth/ETH-Dapp-Auction-Project/blob/main/frontend/images/AuctionPierLogo.gif)](https://github.com/benjaminweymouth/ETH-Dapp-Auction-Project)

-## AuctionPIER: Dapp Auction, A Decentralized Auction Project
+## AuctionPIER:  An Ethereum Dapp Auction
-The purpose of this project is to create a decentralized auction in Solidity, using HTML, JavaScript, CSS and Bootstrap for the Front End.
+The purpose of this AuctionPIER project is to create a decentralized auction in Solidity, using HTML, JavaScript, CSS and Bootstrap for the Front End.
 This project has two different solidity files for the back end / decentralized portion of the app.

 ## Executive Summary and Purpose